Liquid Markup

 # Cycle

-Often, you have to alternate between different colors or similar tasks.
+It is often necessary to alternate between different colors or similar tasks.
 Liquid has built-in support for such operations, using the cycle

 tag.